Rayden-Xu/Adult_Income_ML-Project/README.md

    * After Data Clean--> EDA --> Feature Engineerning, we have 4 dataset(ad_df, ad_df3, ad_df2, ad_df_GNB) for using.

 ## 6.Algorithm
-We apply
+We apply 5 classification and 1 dimension reduction algorithm, and **"All Algorithm Are Totally From Scratch Without Directly Using Skit-learn Package"**
-- The general workflow is that:
+### 6.1 The general workflow is that:
   - 1st: Seting ad_df3 as Baseline(Do nothing), and seting others as controll group by different preprocessing step.
   - 2nd: After Feature engineerning, puting all ad_dfx into 5 different algorthim,let ad_df4 alone into GNB(Gaussian assumption).
   - 3rd: Comparing metrics(Accuracy,recall,precision,F-1 Score).